-The Year of Indigenous Tourism will build on this momentum, giving visitors greater access to Indigenous cultural experiences and thereby providing Aboriginal and Torres Strait Islander people with business and employment opportunities.
+The Year of Indigenous Tourism in 2020 – 2021 gave visitors greater access to Indigenous cultural experiences and thereby providing Aboriginal and Torres Strait Islander people with business and employment opportunities.

-During the Year of Indigenous Tourism, our department will support:
+During the Year of Indigenous Tourism, our department supported:

 - Indigenous tourism product and event development

 - tangible business growth opportunities for existing operators

 - opportunities for visitors to explore the wealth of knowledge that Indigenous people can share about country and celebrate the rich art, music, stories and dance of Traditional Owners.

 As Queensland prepares for all the opportunities ahead of the Brisbane 2032 Olympic and Paralympic Games, First Nations culture and customs will be even more critical to telling Queensland’s unique story to the world.

 - Aboriginal and Torres Strait Islander Business and Innovation Reference Group